The position of the corona thermometer was last determined on June 6, 2023 and will no longer be updated. Read more in Coronadashboard data explained.

-The coronavirus thermometer is be visible on the dashboard from September 16, 2022 onwards.
-This is an initial version that will be further developed.
-The thermometer shows the state of the influence on society and the healthcare sector caused by the corona virus.
+The coronavirus thermometer was visible on the dashboard from 16 September 2022 - 20 July 2023.
+The thermometer showed the state of the influence on society and the healthcare sector caused by the corona virus.
 The corona thermometer is based on the epidemiological situation and its interpretation by RIVM.

 What is the coronavirus thermometer?